 Loss due to sensible heat in bottom ash

-Ash which is formed after the fuel is burnt, is generally at high temperature.
+Ash which is formed after the fuel is burnt, is generally at a high temperature.
 No utilization of this heat will lead to significant heat losses.

 Blowdown of impurities deposited at the bottom of the shell is considered a necessary activity because these impurities absorb heat.
 So in order to remove these impurities some amount of water is released from the shell which also leads to heat losses.

 After Analysing heat losses in industrial boilers, boiler engineers or technicians can help you to increase your boiler efficiency by 6% – 10%.

 Here are the few boiler efficiencies boosting steps listed below:

 - Complete combustion of fuel so that no unburnt is left behind is a good practice and will add to the boiler efficiency.

 - Unburnt carbon coming out of the furnace can be re-injected again into the furnace so that complete combustion of fuel can take place.

 - Bottom ash from the boiler is generally at high temperature and has a lot of sensible heat.
 This heat can be utilized to preheat the air or water used in a boiler.

 - The optimum ratio of fuel to air and keeping the excess air as low as possible keeping in mind the complete combustion of fuel can increase the furnace temperature thereby increasing the radiation heat.
 Reducing excess air by 5% can increase boiler efficiency by 1%.